notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

 ### **Quiz Page**

-There where essentially two pieces of data involved in the quiz functionality.
+There are essentially two pieces of data involved in the quiz functionality.

 - A quiz (collection of questions)
 - A quiz question